-Begins his first season on the Broncos’ roster ... has played in 14 of 31 games averaging 6.2 mpg ... had his season-high tying streak of playing in 6 straight games snapped with a DNP at Pepperdine (3/1) ... had 1 FGA vs. USF (2/15), his only attempt in his last 8 GP (20 team games) ... provided a spark off the bench in wins over Radford (12/16) and Sacred Heart (12/18) scoring his only points of the season (5) making his only FGA in each game ... scored his first points of the season making a 3FG in his only shot attempt vs. Radford ... made his only FGA for 2 points vs. Radford ... was a SCU team manager and practice player … played the 2011-12 season at Division II Hawaii-Hilo.
+Completed his first season on the Broncos’ roster ... played in 15 of 33 games averaging 5.9 mpg ... provided a spark off the bench in wins over Radford (12/16) and Sacred Heart (12/18) scoring his only points of the season (5) making his only FGA in each game ... scored his first points of the season making a 3FG in his only shot attempt vs. Radford ... made his only FGA for 2 points vs. Radford ... twice saw action in a season-best 6 straight games (12/5 to 12/22 and 2/6 to 2/27) ... played briefly in WCC tournament win vs. UOP (3/6) after not playing in regular season finale ... had 1 FGA vs. USF (2/15), his only attempt in his last 9 GP (22 team games) ... was a SCU team manager and practice player … played the 2011-12 season at Division II Hawaii-Hilo.

 2012-13: Santa Clara men’s basketball practice player.